-We must revise our tax system both to ease the burden of heavy taxation and to encourage the investment necessary for the creation of productive jobs for all Americans who want Earlier this month I proposed a permanent income tax reduction of \$10 billion below current levels including raising I also recommended the personal exemption from \$750 to \$1,000. a series of measures to stimulate investment including accelerated depreciation for new plants and equipment in areas of high unemployment, a reduction in the corporate tax rate from 48 to 46 percent, and eliminating the present double taxation of dividends.
-I strongly urge the Congress to pass these measures to create the productive, permanent jobs that are essential to our future.
+We must revise our tax system both to ease the burden of heavy taxation and to encourage the investment necessary for the creation of productive jobs for all Americans who want to work.
+Earlier this month I proposed a permanent income tax reduction of \$10 billion below current levels including raising the personal exemption from \$750 to \$1,000.
+I also recommended a series of measures to stimulate investment including accelerated depreciation for new plants and equipment in areas of high unemployment, a reduction in the corporate tax rate from 48 to 46 percent, and eliminating the present double taxation of dividends ...
+I strongly_urge_the_Congress_to_pass_these.measures to create the productive, permanent jobs that are essential to our future.